This addendum is mostly a compilation of common-sense items. Most

 he was right in my eyesight, about three feet away.
 I turned around to hang

-a picture, and - wham- there was the sound of Freeman trying to go right out
+a picture, and -wham- there was the sound of Jackie trying to go right out

 through the screen, and I do mean through the screen.
 I caught sight of a